-We are partnering with patients, families, caregivers, physicians, providers and our general community on shared priorities to unify and improve health and social care for our community.
+We have partnered with patients, families, physicians, and care providers on shared priorities to unify and improve health and social care in our community.

 Algoma District Medical Group

 The Algoma District Medical Group is a group of physicians practicing at the Group Health Centre.
 We are a multi-specialty group providing both primary and specialty care.

 Along with our allied health professionals, our aim is to provide comprehensive coordinated care for our patients.
 We strive to be leaders in healthcare through the use of an integrated EMR, innovative IT solutions and medical directives.

 From a primary care perspective, we focus on preventative healthcare and chronic disease management.

 Our goal is to provide patients with the best quality care through a system that is integrated with patient-directed goals of care.

 The Algoma Nurse Practitioner-Led Clinic is a non-profit agency that provides primary care to residents of Sault Ste.
 Marie and surrounding area who are currently unattached to a primary care provider (Nurse Practitioner/ Physician).